 Delaware North job opportunities: atlantasportservice.com

 ATL Breakers: With an abundance of energy and hustle, the ATL Breakers pride themselves in performing thrilling dance shows full of reckless tricks and undeniable swagger.
-Make sure to catch the ATL Breakers and hip-hop at its finest before the next Atlanta Braves home game at the Fan Plaza.
+Make sure to catch the ATL Breakers and hip-hop at its finest before the next Atlanta Braves home game at the Georgia Power Pavilion.

 Heavy Hitters: The Atlanta Braves Heavy Hitters are the most electrifying, exciting drumline in Braves Country!
 Their energy is infectious as they showcase their talent through stimulating, interactive performances at Truist Park.
 The Heavy Hitters can be seen live in the Fan Plaza prior to and after home games, as well as throughout the ballpark, bringing every section to life with their musical beats.